 Chemical and biological engineering addresses a range of problems in human health, energy, materials science, and industrial processes.
-Areas of excellence at Princeton include: applied and computational mathematics, bioengineering, environmental and energy science and technology, materials synthesis and processing, process engineering and science, thermodynamics and statistical mechanics, and transport phenomena.
+Areas of excellence at Princeton include: applied and computational mathematics, biomolecular engineering, cellular and tissue engineering, environmental and energy science and technology, complex materials and processing, process engineering and science, thermodynamics and statistical mechanics, and transport phenomena.

 Princeton has been at the forefront of computing since Alan Turing, Alonzo Church, and John von Neumann were among its residents.
 The department, now in a period of major growth, has strong groups in artificial intelligence and machine learning, theory, programming languages, graphics and vision, systems and networking, computer architecture, computational biology and neuroscience, security, privacy, and information technology policy.

 Princeton’s electrical engineering program, started in 1889 as one of the first in the United States, remains at the forefront of the field, with research aimed at improving human health, energy and environmental systems, computing and communications, and security.
 Specific areas of research include the physics of semiconductors; electronic and optical devices; the design of computers and networks; materials science and nanotechnologies; algorithms and structures for information; and biological technologies.